 First, go to a domain registration site like GoDaddy, Siteground, or Name Cheap.
 Purchase a domain name for your website.
 Then, go to WordPress.com.
 You can purchase a professional website theme there, and you can also purchase hosting if you would like.
 However, practically every domain registration sells web hosting.
 Other well-known hosting options are Hostgator and BlueHost.
+For a list of other popular web hosting options, check out these reviews by Cloud Wards.
 The key here is to separate the websites you use to purchase your domain name and hosting server in case one of them experiences technical difficulties.
 The last thing you want is for your website to go down.

 After you have set up your website, you should fill it with important details for your customer base like your operation hours, location, and pictures of you and your business.
 Although your online presence may seem detached and disconnected, it is anything but.
 Think of using the Internet like word-of-mouth, except it is exponentially more beneficial and reaching.
 The next step is to start setting up your social media accounts.

 Which Social Media Accounts Should I Use?
 There Are So Many!